Spay & Neuter Clinics

 Program Overview

-During a clinic weekend, community members may drop their pets off at the site, and we also send teams door to door to pick up pets with the owners’ permission and answer any questions they have.
+During a clinic weekend, community members may drop their pets off at the site, and we also send outreach teams door to door to pick up pets with the owners’ permission and answer any questions they have.
 Each clinic follows all applicable Alberta Veterinary Medical Association (ABVMA) guidelines to ensure the health and safety of our patients.

 It can take several clinics before we stabilize the pet population.
 Clinics must be repeated in order to keep pet population levels manageable.
 Check out this time lapse video of a clinic in action!